SPEND UP: $6 billion spent on retail in Bay of Plenty year but staff shortages

 ''Retailers are operating in a competitive market for talent.
 It's really challenging to find good employees with the right range of literacy, numeracy, customer service and innovative skills to work in the sector.''

-In the Bay of Plenty, customers spent around $6b a year in retail and North Island regions including the Bay were performing better overall in terms of sales growth than South Island regions.
+In the Bay of Plenty, customers spend around $6b a year in retail and North Island regions including the Bay were performing better overall in terms of sales growth than South Island regions.

-Nationally, the best performing part of the sector was "recreational goods'', he said.
+Nationally, the best performing part of the sector was "recreational goods'', Harford said.

-Priority One chief executive Nigel Tutt said the constrained labour market was a challenge for the Western Bay of Plenty economy.

 Yudu editor Kirsty Wynn said retail jobs were notoriously hard to fill in the lead-up to Christmas.